Interview Query

 This question also evaluates your communication skills.
 As a pricing analyst, you will be responsible for explaining technical observations to non-technical stakeholders - and this question is an opportunity to showcase your communication skills by providing clear answers.

-5. Which intelligent business software would you recommend for the business, and how could it contribute to the business’ success?
+5. Which intelligent business software would you recommend for the business, and how could it contribute to its success?

 This question is similar to the previous one.
 It is asking about your experience and ability to think critically.